nabid-pf/mongo-mongoose-mcp/README.md

         "mongo-mongoose-mcp",
       ],
       "env": {
-        "MONGODB_URI": <your mongodb uri>,
+        "MONGODB_URI": "<your mongodb uri>",
-        "SCHEMA_PATH" : <path to the root folder of all your mongoose schemas>
+        "SCHEMA_PATH" : "<path to the root folder of all your mongoose schemas>" }
-      }
     }
   }